Particle Number Conservation and Block Structures in Matrix Product States: Matrix Product Operators

 \subsection{Compact Forms of Operators}

-We now turn to the ranks of Hamiltonians in second quantization in MPO format.
+We now turn to the ranks of Hamiltonians as in \eqref{eq:hamil} in second quantization in MPO format.
 As shown in this section, compared to the number of rank-one terms in the representation \eqref{eq:hamil}, one can obtain substantially reduced ranks in MPO representations.
-The basic mechanism behind this rank reduction is described in \cite{chan_matrix_2016} for projected Hamiltonians in the context of DMRG solvers.
-Here we use similar considerations to construct an explicit MPO representation of the Hamiltonian with near-minimal ranks.
+The basic mechanism behind this rank reduction is described in \cite{chan_matrix_2016} for projected Hamiltonians in the context of DMRG solvers {and, in an MPO form for full Hamiltonians similar to the one given here, in \cite{crosswhite2008finite,keller2015efficient}.} {For one-particle operators, MPO representations are also given in the mathematical literature \cite{dolgov2013two,kazeev2013low}.} Here we use similar considerations to construct an explicit MPO representation of the full Hamiltonian with near-minimal ranks {and with a unified treatment of one- and two-particle operators}.
 To avoid technicalities, in what follows we assume $K$ to be even, but this is not essential for the construction.

 In preparation for the MPO representations of the one- and two-particle operators, for illustrative purposes, start with the case of Laplace-like operators